phospho-app/ai-chat-bubble/README.md

 1. Run the backend to create an assistant with knowledge about your website's content
 2. Add a code snippet to your HTML frontend
-3. Your users can now chat with an assistant!
+3. Your users can now chat with an assistant in an AI chat bubble!

 Improve your knowledge base thanks to included [phospho analytics](https://phospho.ai).